Best Known For

 Track star Lolo Jones has won both USA and World championships in hurdle events, and competed at the 2008, 2012 and 2014 Olympic Games.

 Answer questions and see how you rank against other players.Play Now

-Born in Iowa in 1982, Lolo Jones excelled at her sport at Des Moines' Theodore Roosevelt High School, earning the title of Gatorade Midwest Athlete of the Year.
-At Louisiana State University, Jones continued to thrive, winning several NCAA championships in indoor and outdoor hurdles.
+Born in Iowa in 1982, Lolo Jones excelled in sports throughout high school, earning the title of Gatorade Midwest Athlete of the Year.
+In college, she continued to thrive, winning several NCAA championships in indoor and outdoor hurdles.
 She went on to win USA and World championships (indoor track and field) in 2008, also competing in the 100-meter hurdles at the Olympic Games that year,

 One of the most popular figures in American track and field today, Lolo Jones has overcome many challenges to excel at her sport.
 Born in Des Moines, Iowa, on August 5, 1982, Jones grew up poor as one of five children being raised by a single mother.
 She and her family moved a lot, and even lived in a church's basement for a time.
 All of these changes of address meant that Jones went to a different school each year during her youth, until high school.

 At Theodore Roosevelt High School, Jones pursued her love of track.
 She parted ways with her mother, and stayed with four different families throughout her high school years in order to remain at Theodore Roosevelt.
 Jones showed great promise as a hurdler, winning the Gatorade Iowa Track and Field Athlete of the Year award.
 She also played cello in the school's orchestra.